apartyka/Twelve-Space/README.md

 ## Helper Classes

-There are a serious of helper classes to help assist your structures and your project.
+There are a series of helper classes to help assist your structures and your project.

 ### Display Types